0x62/soton-efy-notes/Mechanical Science/Elasticity.md

 x=\frac{F}{k}
 $$

-where $k$ is the spring constant.
+where $k$ is the spring constant measured in $N/m$ (newtons per meter).
 The spring constant is an specific value unique to each spring based on it's size and composition.

 If you apply double the force, you will get double the extension *while remaining within elastic limits*.
 At some critical point, the spring will begin to deform *plastically*, and will no longer return to it's original length.